Published on Nov 19, 2021

-As bullying does not only affect the victim but also affects the person who bullies.
-In contrast to people who either threaten or are only abused, children and teens who abuse others are at the highest risk for negative cognitive and emotional health effects.
+Bullying does not only affect the victim but also affects the person who bullies.
+In contrast to people who either threaten or are only abused, children and teens who abuse others are at the highest risk for adverse cognitive and emotional health effects.
 These children and teenagers may encounter a combination of psychological issues, derogatory views of themselves and others.

-Those who have bullied others and who have themselves been bullied are at higher risk of critical mental illness, to be at high risk of worrying about and committing suicide, and to show increased violence.
+Those who have bullied others and have themselves been bullied are at higher risk of critical mental illness, being at high risk of worrying about and committing suicide, and showing increased violence.

 Warning Symptoms of Teen Bullying